top of page

 Am.
 1931 - 2020

-In 1953 David Driskell attended the Skowhegan School of Painting and Sculpture and began a lifelong relationship with the State of Maine.
+In 1953 David Driskell was an artist in residence at the Skowhegan School of Painting and Sculpture and began a lifelong relationship with the State of Maine.
 He and his wife Thelma purchased a home in Falmouth, Maine in the early 1960's.
-His works of art are in the permanent collections of the Portland Museum of Art, the Farnsworth Art Museum, the Bowdoin College Museum and the the Colby College Museum, the Crystal Bridges Museum of American Art, the National Gallery of Art, among many others.
+His works of art are in the permanent collections of the Portland Museum of Art, the Farnsworth Art Museum, the Bowdoin College Museum and the Colby College Museum, the Crystal Bridges Museum of American Art, the National Gallery of Art, among many others.

 Links to museum collections: